Jorryt Matthee will join ISTA in September 2023.

 Astrophysics of Galaxies

 Galaxies form following the collapse of small perturbations in the initial density distribution that formed in the Big Bang.
-While the physics of gravitational collapse is well determined, detailed feedback processes that happen within galaxies, such as the formation of stars, supernova explosions and the growth of supermassive black holes are poorly understood, even though they have significant impact on the fate of galaxies and the stars and planets within them.
-The Matthee group uses the largest telescopes on Earth (such as ESO’s Very Large Telescope in Chile) and in space (such as NASA/ESA/CSA’s James Webb Space Telescope) to find and study the first generations of stars in galaxies.
-Matthee focusses on how young massive stars — those responsible for the creation of the majority of heavy elements and production of most of the ionizing radiation in the early Universe — impacted intergalactic gas around galaxies in the so called reionization epoch.
+While the physics of gravitational collapse is well understood, detailed feedback processes that happen within galaxies, such as the formation of stars, supernova explosions and the growth of supermassive black holes are poorly understood, while they have significant impact on the fate of galaxies and the stars and planets within them.
+The Matthee group uses observations of galaxies in the distant Universe to look back in time and probe the properties of the young massive stars in these galaxies responsible for the creation of the majority of heavy elements and the production of most of the ionizing radiation in the early Universe, and their impact on interstellar gas clouds.
+Matthee uses the largest telescopes on Earth (such as ESO’s Very Large Telescope in Chile) and in space (such as NASA/ESA/CSA’s James Webb Space Telescope) to find and study the first generations of galaxies and focus on empirically mapping the interplay between these galaxies and intergalactic gas in the so called reionization epoch that was the last major phase transition of matter in the Universe and happened only a few hundred million years after the Big Bang.
 Matthee also uses large cosmological hydrodynamical simulations to investigate the relation between structure formation, galaxies’ growth rates and their imprints on chemical enrichment.

-Applications are currently open for PhD positions in the Matthee group at ISTA.
+Applications are currently open for PhD and postdoc positions in the Matthee group!

 Galaxies as tracers and agents of cosmic reionization

-Using a combination of space and ground-based observations, the Matthee group is measuring the total ionising budget from young galaxies in the early Universe and self-consistently tracing the topology and timing of cosmic reionization.
-This project is based predominantly on observations of the Lyman-alpha emission line from galaxies which traces when and by how much galaxies leak ionizing photons.
+Matthee is leading an ERC StG to measure the total ionising budget from young galaxies in the early Universe and self-consistently trace the topology and timing of cosmic reionization.
+In addition to JWST data, this project also benefits from ground-based observations of the Lyman-alpha emission line from galaxies which traces when and by how much galaxies leak ionizing photons.

 The properties of the first stars in the first galaxies

-In the future, the Matthee group plans to use extremely sensitive observations, for example with the Extremely Large Telescope, to measure the temperatures, masses and chemical compositions of the first generations of stars that formed in young galaxies in the early Universe.
+In the future, the Matthee group will build upon the galaxies identified in the current projects and plans to use extremely sensitive observations, for example with the Extremely Large Telescope, to measure the temperatures, masses and chemical compositions of the first generations that formed in the Universe.

 ReX-Link: Jorryt Matthee